garrandall/popular-music-data/tracks/-sittin--on--the-dock-of-the-bay-the-reddings.md

 Sitting on the dock of the bay
-Watchin' the tide, roll away, ooh wee
+Watchin' the tide, roll away, oh wee
 I'm sitting on the dock of the bay
 Wasting time